Lucé Vela

-Luz Eufemia Vela Gutiérrez, better known as Lucé Vela, (born 1961) is the wife of former Governor of Puerto Rico Luis Fortuño.
-She was the First Lady, a position she held while her husband was in office from 2009 to 2013.
+Luz Eufemia Vela Gutiérrez, better known as Lucé Vela, (born 24 May 1961) married former Governor of Puerto Rico Luis Fortuño.
+She was the First Lady from 2009 to 2013.

 Education and personal life

 Lucé Vela was born in San Juan, Puerto Rico, in 1961.

 Vela obtained a Bachelor of Arts in Communications with a minor concentration in French from Goucher College in Baltimore.
 She later obtained a Juris Doctor degree from the Inter American University of Puerto Rico School of Law.

-She married Luis Fortuño on August 3, 1984 The couple are the parents of triplets, María Luisa, Guillermo Luis and Luis Roberto.